CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Methods

+\textbf{Synthesizer. }Despite reliable fused labels being produced, as how many and what categories of the unannotated areas are still unknown, these labels can still not be utilized.
+To address this issue, we propose a synthesizer based on the fused labels $F$ and the dense features from the image encoder as shown in Fig. \ref{VLA}.
+Specifically, we first average the dense features based on $F$ to get the centroids of seen and potential categories by averaging the corresponding area,

-where $B$ represents the batch size of the input images. $H$, $W$ respectively indicate the height and width of the input images. $\mathcal{R}$ implies the dense features output by the segmentation models, $cat$ depicts the concatenation operation, and $l_{a} \in L_{a}$ indicates the segmentation label including both seen and ignoring areas found by multi-scale K-Means.
-Then the seen and the potential features are fed into a transformer decoder as query and the CLS tokens from the CLIP visual encoder as key and value.
-The generated features are divided into two parts: generated seen features and generated potential features.
-As for inductive settings, the information for unseen categories is not accessed, to guarantee the quality of the generated potential features, We apply an MSE loss between the generated seen features and their corresponding text features from the CLIP text encoder:
+where $B$, $H$, and $W$ respectively indicate the batch size, height, and width of the input images. $y_i$ indicates the label for the $i$th pixel and $l$ indicates the $l$th category in $F$.
+Then the seen and the potential features, \ie, those extracted from the pseudo label areas, are fed into a transformer decoder as query and the CLS tokens from the CLIP visual encoder as key and value to produce the pseudo prototypes for all the categories.
+The prototypes are accordingly divided into two parts: seen prototypes $P_{seen}$ and unseen prototypes $P_{pseudo}$.
+For $P_{seen}$, we use their corresponding text features $T_{seen}$ to supervise,

-where $p_{i} \in P$ represents the generated seen features corresponding to the $i$th seen category, and $t_{i} \in T$ is the $i$th corresponding text features from the CLIP text encoder.
+where $p \in P_{seen}$ represents the generated seen features, and $t \in T_{seen}$ is the text features from the CLIP text encoder by the name of seen categories. $act$ indicates the sigmoid function.
+For the $P_{pseudo}$, we apply it as the classifier to further distinguish between the seen and the unseen categories.
+Formally, the prediction results $x$ are,